Skip to content

 Skill Package Management

-Install, search, and update Skills from the community registry:
+Install, search, update, and list Skills from the community registry with multi-scope support:

 bash